huggingface/blog/evaluating-mmlu-leaderboard.md

 thumbnail: /blog/assets/142_safetensors_official/thumbnail.png
 authors:
 - user: clefourier
+- user: SaylorTwift
+- user: thomwolf
 ---

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-Recently an interesting discussion arose on Twitter following the release of **Falcon 🦅** and its addition to the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), a public leaderboard comparing open access large language models.
+Recently an interesting discussion arose on Twitter following the release of [**Falcon 🦅**](https://huggingface.co/tiiuae/falcon-40b) and its addition to the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), a public leaderboard comparing open access large language models.

-The discussion centered around [MMLU](https://arxiv.org/abs/2009.03300), one of the four displayed evaluations, a benchmark for measuring Massive Multitask Language Understanding.
+The discussion centered around one of the four evaluations displayed on the leaderboard: a benchmark for measuring [Massive Multitask Language Understanding](https://arxiv.org/abs/2009.03300) (shortname: MMLU).

-The community was surprised that MMLU evaluation numbers of the current top model on the leaderboard, the **LLaMA model 🦙**, were significantly lower than the numbers in the published LLaMa paper.
+The community was surprised that MMLU evaluation numbers of the current top model on the leaderboard, the [**LLaMA model 🦙**](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/), were significantly lower than the numbers in the [published LLaMa paper](https://arxiv.org/abs/2302.13971).

-Community members questioned the numbers, so we decided to dive in a rabbit hole to understand what was going on and how to fix it.
+So we decided to dive in a rabbit hole to understand what was going on and how to fix it 🕳🐇

-In our quest, we were joined by members from both the LLaMA and the Falcon teams so this blog post is actually written by 6 hands between HuggingFace, Falcon and LLaMa team members.
-Isn’t that super cool?
+In our quest, we discussed with the great [@javier-m](https://huggingface.co/javier-m) who collaborated on the evaluations of LLaMA as well as the no-less amazing [@slippylolo](https://huggingface.co/slippylolo) from the Falcon team.
+This being said, all the errors in the below should be attributed to us rather than them of course!

-Along this journey with us you’ll learn a lot about the ways you can evaluate a model on a single evaluation and whether or not to believe the numbers you see online (or in papers) .
+Along this journey with us you’ll learn a lot about the ways you can evaluate a model on a single evaluation and whether or not to believe the numbers you see online and in papers.

 Ready?
-Then buckle up, we’re starting our trip 🚀.
+Then buckle up, we’re taking off 🚀.

 # What's the Open LLM Leaderboard?

-First, note that the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is actually just a wrapper running the open-source benchmarking library [Eleuther AI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) created by the EleutherAI collective of AI hackers famous for creating The Pile and training GPT-J, GPT-Neo-X 20B, and Pythia serious team in the AI space!
+First, note that the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is actually just a wrapper running the open-source benchmarking library [Eleuther AI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) created by the [EleutherAI non-profit AI research lab](https://www.eleuther.ai/) famous for creating [The Pile](https://pile.eleuther.ai/) and training [GPT-J](https://huggingface.co/EleutherAI/gpt-j-6b), [GPT-Neo-X 20B](https://huggingface.co/EleutherAI/gpt-neox-20b), and [Pythia](https://github.com/EleutherAI/pythia).
+A team with serious credentials in the AI space!

 The [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) wrapper runs evaluations using the Eleuther AI harness on the spare cycles of Hugging Face’s compute cluster, and stores the results in a dataset while displaying the resulting numbers and rankings in the Spaces powering the leaderboard.

 For the LLaMA models, the MMLU numbers obtained with the [Eleuther AI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) significantly differ from the MMLU numbers reported in the LLaMa paper.